irsl/apache-openoffice-rce-via-uno-links/README.md

 2020-09-05: asking for a timeline, offering embargo until October
 2020-09-06: confirming there is no timeline for the fix
 2020-10-01: full disclosure
+2020-10-01: securityweek.com requests Apache for comments
+2020-10-02: commitment made to fix the flaw and to release it within the next two weeks
+2020-10-05: CVE-2020-13958 assigned
+2020-11-10: Apache OpenOffice 4.1.8 released along with the fix